houseabsolute/ci-perl-helpers/README.md

 ## Pinning a Helpers Version

-If you do not specify a `ref` when referring to this repo, your build will always pull the latest version of this project's templates.
+If you do not specify a `ref` when referring to this repo, your build will always pull the latest version of this project's templates from this repo's `master` branch.
 To pin your project to a specific verson of these templates, add a `ref` key:

 ```yaml
 resources: